In the European and Latin American regions, subject to these limits, those candidates who receive the most votes will be elected.

 e.
 Board members may of course campaign for themselves if they are standing for re-election.

 Requests for Information and Reports

-13. Any IPA Member may make a complaint to the Elections Committee.
+13) Any IPA Member may make a complaint to the Elections Committee.
 The Elections Committee will act upon all complaints.
 The reporter of a complaint may not remain anonymous to the Chair or to the Committee.
 However, that individual may request anonymity when the Chair conveys the complaint to the Executive Committee or the Board or other pertinent groups or individuals.
 The Chair is obliged to inform all members of the Committee if a request for anonymity is made.
 However, the Chair will make the final decision on whether or not the anonymity should be maintained when communicating to Members outside the Committee.
 The reporter of the complaint will be informed of the decision on anonymity.
 When the Elections Committee becomes aware of potential ‘Negative Campaigning’ they have two options: a) to respond to the author with a clarification of the IPA’s Ethical Code, with a warning that continuing in this way may result in a referral to the ethics committee (this communication will be copied to the affected audience); b) to respond to the author with a clarification of the Ethical Code informing them that the issue has been referred to the IPA’s Ethics Committee (this communication will be copied to the affected audience).
 The Elections Committee should consider if any further action needs to be taken during the election to balance out the playing field.

 Sanctions and Other Interventions During Election Campaigns